j256/cloudwatch-logback-appender/README.txt

 This package provides a logback appender that writes its log events to Cloudwatch.
-Before you sat it, there seem to be many projects like this out there but I could find none of them that were self-contained and that we published to the central Maven repo.
+Before you say it, there seem to be many projects like this out there but I could find none of them that were self-contained and that we published to the central Maven repo.
 So here we go reinventing the wheel again...
+Sigh.

 The git repository is:
 	https://github.com/j256/cloudwatch-logback-appender